-- Additional residential ownership would both complement and improve the surrounding area by bringing 60 new homes to the street with their own below grade parking, contributing new residents to the James Bay population in alignment with the OCP's Urban Core population accommodation goals. - While the proposal will reduce easterly views from the next-door Camelot residence, views of the large asphalt parking lot will be replaced by new more tailored views of well designed and executed building with landscaped screened backyard gardens and a new below grade parking access ramp.
-It will also ensure that a lesser impactful more compatible residential development is immediately next door, as opposed to a commercial one. - There would not be significant increases in noise levels, nor would the proposed project displace any existing tenants.
+Additional residential ownership would both complement and improve the surrounding area by bringing 60 new homes with their own below grade parking, contributing new residents to the James Bay population in alignment with the OCP's Urban Core population accommodation goals.
+While the proposal will reduce easterly views from the next-door Camelot residences, views of the large asphalt parking lot will be replaced by new more tailored views of a well designed and executed building with landscaped screened backyard gardens and a new below grade parking access ramp parallel to the neighbor's ramp.
+It will also ensure that a lesser impactful more compatible residential development is immediately next door, as opposed to a commercial one.
+There would not be significant increases in noise levels, nor would the proposed project displace any existing tenants.